hafithm/LHL-Capstone-Project-NBA-Game-Analysis/README.md

 **Exploring Key Factors in NBA Game Outcomes and Team Performance using Historical Game Data.**

 ### Project/Goals
-In this project, we analyze various elements that contribute to NBA team success, using historical game data to uncover insights.
+In this project, we analyze various elements that contribute to NBA team success.

 ### Key Questions
 1. **Talent Scouting & Development:** How do scouting and player growth influence team performance?